-What started in 2006 as a small project in the shed behind the house, quickly developed into something bigger.
-An own design collection was created, a larger workshop was needed, first publications in home design magazines.
+What started in 2006 as a small project in the shed behind the house quickly developed into something bigger.
+An own design collection was created, a larger workshop was needed and first publications in home design magazines were published.
 In the meantime, the uccellino brand has emerged, represented at international trade fairs from Frankfurt and Paris to Tokyo and sold in specialty stores and boutiques worldwide.

-The sophisticated designs do not only develop at the desk, but where chips fall and machines run the inspiration arises to move away from the norm and create products in which materials and their beauty speak for themselves - design and craftsmanship come together.
+The sophisticated designs do not just develop at the desk, but where chips fall and machines run the inspiration arises to move away from the norm.
+To create products in which materials and their beauty speak for themselves - design and craftsmanship come together.
 Not infrequently, the personal demands on the high quality of the materials and their processing methods have posed challenges to professionals - "can't be done" does not exist!

-The finishing of the raw material is still done by hand in your workshop, which always leads to the source of new surfaces and structures.
+The finishing of the raw material is still done by hand in the company´s own workshop, which always leads to the source of new surfaces and structures.
 The feeling for shapes and the appreciation of nature can be found in all products.
 And instead of following trends, she always sets her own style direction with her designs.

-But as important to uccellino as the development from design to sales is a long-term and trusting cooperation with suppliers and customers. uccellino design is characterized by innovative ideas with a clear, timeless design language and hits the spirit of the time.
+But just as important to uccellino as the development from design to sales is a long-term and trusting cooperation with suppliers and customers. uccellino design is characterized by innovative ideas with a clear, timeless design language and captures the spirit of the times.

 The design speaks a uniform language: NATURE IS NOBLE, MODERN AND STRONG!

-And the end result is casual luxury from Hamburg…
+And in the end, casual luxury from Hamburg is created...

 THE LONGING FOR ÄSTEHETICS CONNECTS